gcanti/fp-ts/docs/modules/TaskEither.ts.md

 ## sequenceArray

-this function has the same behavior of `A.sequence(TE.taskEither)` but it's stack safe and performs better
+this function has the same behavior of `RA.sequence(TE.taskEither)` but it's stack safe and performs better

 _this function run all tasks in parallel and does not bail out, for sequential version use `sequenceSeqArray`_